Photo by Eileen Galvez

 Bio

 Dr. Melanie Y. White is an Assistant Professor of Afro-Caribbean Studies in the Department of Black Studies and the Women's and Gender Studies Program at Georgetown University.
-Her research explores how Black communities in Caribbean Central America have confronted racialized and gendered colonial violence and forged pathways of sovereignty and belonging across shifting colonial and national landscapes.
-Her first book manuscript, tentatively titled Sovereign Mosquitia: Intimate Violence and Anticolonial Refusal on the Miskitu Coast, traces Black, Indigenous, and Afro-Indigenous women's anti-colonial performance, visual culture, and political organizing on the Miskitu Coast from the colonial period to the present.
+For the spring 2026 semester, she is a Visiting Assistant Professor and Black Miami Studies Fellow at the Center for Global Black Studies and in the Department of English and Creative Writing at the University of Miami.
+Her research explores how Black communities in Caribbean Central America have confronted intimate colonial violence and forged pathways of gendered sovereignty and belonging across shifting colonial and national landscapes.
+Her first book manuscript, tentatively titled Sovereign Mosquitia: Black and Afro-Indigenous Women’s Anticolonial Refusal, traces Black, Indigenous, and Afro-Indigenous women's anti-colonial performance, visual culture, and political organizing on the Miskitu Coast from the colonial period to the present.
 The book reveals how intimate colonial violence has deeply shaped the imperial borderlands of the far western/Central American Caribbean, as well as how Mosquitian women have crafted a vision for the region rooted in intimate, rather than settler, sovereignty.
-More broadly, her research and teaching interests include hemispheric Black feminisms; Afro-Caribbean and Afro-Latinx art; the histories, politics, and visual cultures of Caribbean Central America; and familial and personal narratives as frameworks for anticolonial criticism.
+More broadly, her research and teaching interests include hemispheric Black feminisms; Afro-Caribbean, Central American, and Latinx art and literature; digital humanities and archival practices; and familial and personal narratives as frameworks for anticolonial criticism.